Railbus: Germany

 A number of serious accidents in Germany in the late 1970s involving railbuses resulted in the specification and development of larger, more robustly designed diesel railcars.
 Although these cars were more similar in size to the U.S. produced diesel railcars, they would not have complied with current FRA requirements, and, like their North American cousin rail diesel cars, are largely railroad-derivative designs.
 The DB Class 628 exemplifies the contemporary German diesel railcar.
 This type of car replaced the Schienenbus and locomotive-hauled train consists where possible on branch-line and main-line assignments during the 1980s and 1990s.
 Both the Uerdingen Schienenbus and the Bautzen railbuses have virtually disappeared from regular revenue service, but its diesel rail car successors are still widely used.
 DMUs of a third generation in succession after the Schienenbus are now being ordered by the hundreds in a variety of modular design combinations.
+As a curious fact, there is also a double-decker DB Class 670.

 Hungary

 The first railbuses appeared in Hungary in 1925, made by Ganz Works.
 From 1934, MÁV started to use railbuses called Árpád, which were also manufactured by Ganz.
 These vehicles ran on the Budapest-Vienna line.
 In 1975, the last Árpád was scrapped.

 In 1986, due to the lack of ČD 810 trains, Ikarus converted an Ikarus 260 bus into a railbus on behalf of MÁV.
 This model was called Ikarus 725.
 Its variations 725.01, 722.01 and 723.01 were sent to Malaysia in 1988.